 - Artist Statement: Your artist statement should supplement the visual materials you provide so the jury understands the direction you intend to go, and what you are trying to achieve with your exhibition.
 It must not exceed 200 words.

 - Projected Budget: It is good to think through the costs associated with your installation so you are not caught off guard down the road.
 Please provide a budget of the materials you will need to execute your installation.
 Keep in mind that you are PERSONALLY responsible for the costs associated with hanging and installing your work, so be realistic in your proposal.

 - Space Proposal: This should include how many pieces you intend to hang, the sizes, configuration, and any other plans that would help the jury to get a comprehensive understanding of your proposed exhibition.
 Tip: Proposals for installations and performances should be written out with accompanying diagrams, sketches, or videos.

-Application for Exhibition in Spring 2016
+Application for Exhibition in Spring 2017

-You can now APPLY ONLINE for exhibitions taking place in Spring 2016.
-This application is due in the Student Activities Office no later than 4:00 pm on Wednesday, September 16, 2015.
+You can now APPLY ONLINE for exhibitions taking place in Spring 2017.
+This application is due in the Student Activities Office no later than 4:00 pm on Monday, October 3rd, 2016.